 Start with your holiday policy

 First things, first – do you have a holiday policy?
 A holiday policy is where you state the rules and requirements for any holiday for your employees.
-At the very least, you should include the process your employees should follow when requesting holiday – whether this is contacting their line manager, a dedicated HR department, or using your chosen HR software system.
+At the very least, you should include the process your employees should follow when requesting a holiday – whether this is contacting their line manager, a dedicated HR department, or using your online absence calendar.

 Holiday request notice

 You should also include in your holiday policy any requirements that MUST be met.
 A common requirement here is the amount of notice your employees must give when they request a holiday.
 This could be handled in one of two ways:

 - A fixed notice period, eg 1 week’s notice

 - A flexible notice period based on the amount of holiday time requested, eg 1 week for a day off, 1 month for a week off, 2 months for 2 weeks off, etc.

 How much holiday do you allow your employees to take?
 There is a legal minimum of paid holiday that you must offer your employees.
 However, there is no legal maximum.
 You have a lot of choices here in how you allow things.
 Here are just a couple of examples: